PabloSanchi/jchunk/README.md

 - Separator: ". "
 - Output Chunks: ["This is an example", "Let's split on periods", "Okay?"]

+### Pros and Cons

+**Pros**
+- Easy & Simple: Character splitting is straightforward to implement and understand.
+- Basic Segmentation: It provides a basic way to segment text into smaller pieces.

+**Cons**
+- Rigid: Does not consider the structure or context of the text.
+- Duplicate Data: Chunk overlap creates duplicate data, which might not be efficient.

 ## Recursive Character Text Chunker

 ## Document Specific Chunker